rishab2890/socialslate/README.md

 ### SocialSlate

-An instagram clone made in flutter and
+An instagram clone made in flutter and dart